-It is the Trustee's opinion that the Trust is subject to interest rate, market and foreign currency risks with respect to its investments.
-To manage these risks, the investment policy for the Trust has established a target mix of investments which is designed to achieve optimal returns with reasonable risk tolerances.
+It is the Trustee's opinion that the Trust is subject to interest rate risk, market risk and foreign currency risk with respect to its investments.
+To manage these risks, the investment policy for the Trust has established a target mix of investments, which is designed to achieve optimal returns with reasonable risk tolerances.